andre-schmidt-94/ambev-tech/README.md

 ```html
  docker build -t ambevs .
 ```
-Once the docker finished building, you are ready to run it by using the command
+Once the docker finish building, you are ready to run it by using the command
 ```html
  docker-compose up
 ```